metarank/metarank/doc/configuration/features/text.md

   itemField: item.title
   distance: cos # optional, default cos, options: cos/dot
   method:
-    type: transformer
+    type: bi-encoder
-    model: metarank/all-MiniLM-L6-v2
+    model: metarank/all-MiniLM-L6-v2 # optional, can be only cache-based
     dim: 384 # required, dimensionality of the embedding
     itemFieldCache: /path/to/item.embedding # optional, pre-computed embedding cache for items
     rankingFieldCache: /path/to/query.embedding # optional, pre-computed embedding cache for rankings
 ```

 Metarank supports two embedding methods:
-* `transformer`: ONNX-encoded versions of the [sentence-transformers](https://sbert.net/docs/pretrained_models.html) models.
+* `bi-encoder`: ONNX-encoded versions of the [sentence-transformers](https://sbert.net/docs/pretrained_models.html) models.
 See the [metarank HuggingFace namespace](https://huggingface.co/metarank) for a list of currently supported models.
-* `csv`: a comma-separated file with precomputed embeddings, where first row is source sentence.
-Useful for externally-generated embeddings with platforms like OpenAI and Cohere.
+* `cross-encoder`: ONNX-encoded versions of [sentence-transformers](https://sbert.net/docs/pretrained_models.html)

-For `transformer` models, Metarank supports fetching model directly from the HuggingFace Hub, or loading it from a local dir, depending on the model handle format:
+For both models, Metarank supports fetching model directly from the HuggingFace Hub, or loading it from a local dir, depending on the model handle format:
 * `namespace/model`: fetch model from the HFHub
 * `file:///<path>/<to>/<model dir>`: load ONNX-encoded embedding model from a local file.